kcartlidge/nodice/README.md

 *name*

-This is the name by which the module will be referred to when requested.
+This is the name by which the module will be referred to when requested or when a property/parameter is matched for automatic injection.
 It should be a valid, unique JavaScript identifier.

 *module*

-Usually the returned result of a *require* statement.
+Usually the returned result of a *require* statement, this is the module/object which will be returned when the registration is resolved.

-This is the module/object which will be returned when the registration is resolved.
+Due to the nature of Node modules this should either be treated as a singleton or coded as a factory.

 **Optional Manual Resolve**